njmittet/kafka-workshop/README.md

 ### Clone Repository

 1. Clone this repository: `git clone https://github.com/nilsjorgen/docker-kafka-kcat.git`
-2. `cd` to the cloned folder.
-(Windows users open Ubuntu and cd to cloned folder)
+2. `cd` to the cloned folder. (windows: Open Ubuntu in the Windows terminal or open Ubuntu and type `cd /mnt/c` to get to C:\ )
 3. Run `source ./environment.txt` (windows users need to LF format the file first: Run `perl -pi -e 's/\r\n/\n/g' environment.txt` or do it manually in your IDE)
-4. Start Kafka cluster by executing the `docker-compose.yaml` file: `'docker-compose up -d`
+4. Start Kafka cluster by executing the `docker-compose.yaml` file: `'docker-compose up -d` (windows: If you get Permission denied.
+Make sure you have docker desktop running and restart Ubuntu)
 5. Verify that Kcat is  working:

 ```sh